usedispatch/docs/README.md

 Welcome to Dispatch's documentation page.

 ### What is Dispatch?
-0xengage is a Solana protocol to allow dapps and wallets to communicate with each other.
+Dispatch is a Solana protocol to allow dapps and wallets to communicate with each other.

 ### How does it work?
 You can access Dispatch via `G3mefhJTnrSAtkrGFtztYeAo9nkM1kyNXkqaFkikfAmD` program on `devnet`.